zuozhenggh/learning-library/oci-library/developer-adoption/labs/oci-ansible/create-ansible/create-ansible.md

 In this tutorial, we’re going to use [OCI Cloud Shell](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/cloudshellintro.htm) since Ansible comes pre-installed for your environment.
 We are then going to install the Oracle Cloud Infrastructure Ansible collection.
-You then will write a sample playbook that uses Ansible modules.
+You then will write a sample playbook that uses Ansible modules on OCI.

-## Pre-Requisites
+### Pre-Requisites

 * Need to be an OCI Tenancy Administrator